 The application and acceptance process for Sage House is to complete the application and contact Nurstead’s outpatient office to schedule an assessment and interview for the program.

-In addition to the mental health evaluation completed with clinical staff as part of the application and screening process, once enrolled in the program complete a functional domain assessment with paraprofessional staff to determine level of care needs for each individual and create an individualized plan for success.
+In addition to the mental health evaluation completed with clinical staff as part of the application and screening process, once enrolled in the program, residents will complete a functional domain assessment with paraprofessional staff to determine level of care needs for each individual and create an individualized plan for success.
 Participants have the right to refuse treatment, but they may be disqualified from Sage House as the program believes in a holistic approach and encompasses all areas of well-being, including mental health.
-Therapy and counseling services include meeting with a therapist once every 1-2 weeks, groups 1-2 times a week.
+Therapy and counseling services include meeting with a therapist once every 1-2 weeks and therapy groups 1-2 times a week.
 Program participants will also work with a CSW or CPSW throughout the week on recovery skills, job preparation, independent living skills, educational needs, socialization, and other skills needed to transition to a stable independent living situation.